l-gorman/rhomis-docs/source/developer-guide.rst

 and contributions, nor does it cover the specifics of the source code.
 For a more in depth look at how to install, test, and contribute, we recommend looking at the GitHub repositories for each of the individual components.

+For a quick overview, To access the individual repositories and other essential information, please go to :ref:`important_links`

 Summary of the RHoMIS 2.0 System
 -------------------------------------------
 .. figure:: images/system_summary.png